 |Dietary Fiber 3g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 All the goodness you need on one plate with this delicious and remarkably easy to make dish.
-Cod is a favourite British Fish , it is tasty, nutritious and so quick and easy to cook and the fish used mainly for fish and chips.
-This Cod in Tomato and Pepper Sauce Recipe is so simple to make, it will quickly become a family favourite as it is in this house.
+Cod is a favorite British Fish, it is tasty, nutritious and so quick and easy to cook and the fish used mainly for fish and chips.
+This Cod in Tomato and Pepper Sauce Recipe is so simple to make, it will quickly become a family favorite as it is in this house.

 In recent years the cod has gone through some difficult times and was once on the endangered species list thanks to overstretched fishing quotas.
 Always ensure the cod you buy is from a sustainable source.
 Your fishmonger should be able to advise you.

 - 3 tbsp vegetable oil

 - 1 red bell pepper, seeded (cored and thinly sliced)

 - 6 thin slices of Chorizo sausage (cut into matchsticks)

 - Tiny pinch chili flakes